Fractional Chern Insulator and Quantum Anomalous Hall Crystal in Twisted MoTe$_2$: Real-space model on the honeycomb lattice

-In the calculations of fully spin-polarized cases, e.g., FCI and QAHC states, we further simplify the model to a spinless version.
-This is justified as Eq.~[\ref{Eq_Model_tJ}] conserves electron numbers for both spin flavors, and the spinless Hamiltonian is given by

-where $c^\dagger_i$ creates an electron at site $i$, and $n_i = c^\dagger_i c_i$ is the particle number operator.
-This spinless $t$-$V$ model is employed in the calculation of Hall conductivity, and its validity is confirmed by comparing the results with those from the Hubbard-type model~[\ref{Eq_Model}] or the spinful $t$-$V$ model~[\ref{Eq_Model_tJ}].The three models and their usage in various simulations are summarized in Table~\ref{tab:model_for_TNW}.

-Here for the sake of simplicity, we have performed a particle-hole transformation in the model~[\ref{Eq_Model}].
-It inverts the hopping parameters and chemical potential, thus the non-interacting band structure~\cite{Reddy2023Fractional} (see also SM~I~\cite{SM}).
+In this study, we investigate the zero-temperature~\cite{White1992Density, mcculloch2008infinite, SCHOLLWOCK2011The, tenpy2024}, finite-temperature~\cite{Li2023Tangent}, and dynamical~\cite{Haegeman2011PRLTime, Haegeman2016PRBUnifying, Kuehner1999PRBDynamical, Li2022PRRDetecting, Gleis2023PRLControlled, Li2024PRLTime} properties using state-of-the-art tensor-network methods (see Supplementary section~II online).
+The simulations are conducted on an X-cylindrical (XC) geometry of size $N_y \times N_x \times 2$.
+Here for the sake of simplicity, we have performed a particle-hole transformation in the model~(\ref{Eq_Model}).
+It inverts the hopping parameters, chemical potential, and thus the non-interacting band structure~\cite{Reddy2023Fractional} (see also Supplementary section~I online).
 In the following, we use $\nu$ to denote the electron filling per unit cell, which consists of two lattice sites, $A$ and $B$.
 Consequently, the experimentally relevant hole filling $-1 \leq \nu_h \leq 0$ thus corresponds to the electron filling $0 \leq \nu \leq 1$ in our practical model calculations.
-Moreover, to reduce computational costs, the Hubbard-type model described by Eq.~[\ref{Eq_Model}] can be simplified to either a spinful or spinless $t$-$V$ model (see Materials and Methods).
+Moreover, to reduce computational costs, the Hubbard-type model described by Eq.~(\ref{Eq_Model}) can be simplified to either a spinful or spinless $t$-$V$ model (Supplementary section~II online).